 Top of mind, what are the first five Everest books that come to mind for you?
 And who wrote them?

 Not necessarily the best written or the best selling Everest books, but those books that pop up almost subconsciously and rise to the top?
-In looking at the top 5 most memorable and inspirational books here, almost all involve a new route, and for all but one, I’ve been fortunate enough have met the authors or climbers from the team.
+In looking at the top 5 most memorable and inspirational books here, almost all involve a new route, and for all but one, I’ve been fortunate enough to have met the authors or climbers from the team.

-All these books follow me around the world, from bookshelf to bookshelf, not necessarily to be read again, but because they are part of that emotional library, that part of life and a story on the shelf that just feels good to have close by.
+All these books follow me around the world, from bookshelf to bookshelf, not necessarily to be read again, but because they are part of that emotional library, a part of life and a story on the shelf that just feels good to have close by.

 Of course you can buy any of these from Amazon, but for the personally signed, first editions, best to go to Michael Chessler, who has all the really good stuff – (no I don’t get paid for this, I just prefer the finer books for the library.)